Champ Bailey: New Orleans Saints

 On April 4, 2014, Champ Bailey signed a two-year, $7 million contract with the New Orleans Saints.
 Bailey failed to make the final roster and was released by the team on August 30, 2014.

-Retirement

 Bailey announced his retirement from professional football on October 18, 2014.

 On November 14, 2014, it was announced that Bailey would sign a one-day contract with Denver to allow him to officially retire as a Bronco.

-Pro Football Hall of Fame

 On February 2, 2019, Bailey was elected to the Pro Football Hall of Fame in his first year of eligibility.
 He was enshrined on August 3, 2019, during a ceremony in Tom Benson Hall of Fame Stadium.